February 18, 2026

 If an operator has to think about the software while trying to get work done, the software has already failed.

-Our operating system is built around real jobs, real pressure, and real days that don’t go according to plan.
+Our spray drone operations software is built around real jobs, real pressure, and real days that don't go according to plan — not lab conditions or ideal demos.

 Planning, mapping, boundaries, and applications live in one place — organized by client, farm, and field — so operators spend less time managing screens and more time finishing work.